Cookiesaurus/vote4more/README.md

 To check the validity of the last commands, open a MySQL CommandLine.

 - SHOW DATABASE;
-- USE RAWRS:
+- USE vote4more:
 - SHOW TABLES;
-- SELECT * FROM rawrs;
+- SELECT * FROM vote4more;

 Last command to start the server locally: